-At the time of registration each student will complete a health insurance enrollment card indicating the extent of his/her coverage and the of Medicine is the Tutorial Team name of the carrier and policy number.
-All medical students enrolled in Texas Tech University School of Medicine are expected to carry health insurance, either the plan offered through the Texas Tech School of Medicine, or a similar policy providing
+At the time of registration each student will complete a health insurance enrollment form indicating the extent of his/her coverage and the name of the carrier and policy number.
+All medical students enrolled in Texas Tech University School of Medicine are expected to carry health insurance, either the plan offered through the Texas Tech University Health Sciences Center, or a similar policy providing equivalent coverage.

-For additional information or specific questions concerning health insurance coverage, students should contact the Office of Student Affairs
+For additional information or specific questions concerning health insurance coverage, students should contact the Office of Student Affairs.